alexhagiopol/multiscale-CNN-classifier/README.md

 The architecture contains three "stacks" consisting of two convolutional layers, one ReLU layer, one max pooling layer, and one dropout layer.
 Stack one feeds into stack two which feeds into stack three.
 As described by Sermanet and LeCun, the output of stacks 1, 2, and 3 are combined into a single, flattened vector which is then connected to a fully connected layer, a dropout layer, a second fully connected layer, and a second dropout layer in that order.
-Finally, reglarization is performed.
+Finally, regularization is performed.
 The model architecture is summarized below:

 | Layer         		| Description    	        					|